cine, Lessons Learned

 Below is a teaser reveal of my “The Creator” franken-rig, super 16mm ghetto style, that the above clip what shot with (the shot of the rig was done in the studio with the BMPCC4K):

-The Franken-rig is shoulder and tripod mountable.
-On the shoulder it helps with stabilizing an otherwise jittery setup, and on the tripod, I can also remote control the camera with tracking (iOS app), and by joystick or 6-axis’ing with the remote (MasterEye) – and it features redundant hot-swappable power through v-mount batteries & d-tap.
+My Franken-rig is shoulder and tripod / crane mountable.
+On the shoulder it helps with stabilising an otherwise micro-jittery setup, and on the tripod, I can also remote control the camera with tracking (iOS app), and by joystick or 6-axis’ing with a remote (the MasterEye or the Remote Handle) – and it features redundant hot-swappable power through v-mount batteries & d-tap.

 My Grading Today